Toshiba

 - Step 2 – Listen for valve shift: When changing modes, listen at the outdoor unit for a click from the reversing valve coil.

-- Step 4 – Technician diagnosis: If symptoms persist, a technician should test coil voltage, valve operation, and refrigerant charge.
+- Step 4 – Technician diagnosis: If symptoms persist, a technician should test the coil voltage, valve operation, and refrigerant charge.

 Advertisements